cleitonsouza01/trade/docs/introduction/part_3.md

 This generated positions will be stored on the OperationContainer positions attribute, a dictionary indexed by the type of position.
-By default the operation container identifies all operations as 'common operations', so the positions attribute now would look like this:
+By default the operation container identifies all operations as 'operations', so the positions attribute now would look like this:

 {
-    'common operations': {...}
+    'operations': {...}
 }

-On the value indexed by 'common operations' there is another dictionary, this one indexed by Asset objects.
+On the value indexed by 'operations' there is another dictionary, this one indexed by Asset objects.
 Each item in this dictionary represents one Operation with an Asset.
 It is something like this:

 {
-    'common operations':  {
+    'operations':  {
         <Asset.symbol>: <Operation>,
         ...
     }